espocrm/documentation/docs/development/coding-rules.md

 $rows = $sth->fetchAll();
 ```

 ### 3\.
 Specify types for method parameters.
-Also specify a method return type.
+Also specify the method return type.

 ❗ Bad: